maziac/DeZog/documentation/Usage.md

 Enter '-help' in the debug console to see all available commands.

-The debug console can normally be found in the bottom of vscode after successfu kaunch of the debugger:
+The debug console can normally be found in the bottom of vscode after successful launch of the debugger:
 ![](images/debug_console.jpg)